 \section{DataSet}

-For the sake of this work, we work with \cite{fonseca2020fsd50k}.
-This is a classification task, and the dataset contains supervised labels, often with one or more tags assigned for a specific audio clip.
-The audio files are variable, sometimes up to 15 seconds long.
-It contains about 51k audio files, with the same ontology drawn from AudioSet\cite{gemmeke2017audio}.
-The reader of this paper is asked to refer to \cite{fonseca2020fsd50k} for choosing this dataset over AudioSet \cite{gemmeke2017audio}.
-We primarily chose it for the free availability of the balanced reference dataset, and secondly, the primary reason being a uniform way of training/testing and reporting the results.
+We work with FSD50K\cite{fonseca2020fsd50k}.
+This is a classification task: the dataset contains supervised labels, with one or more tags assigned for a specific audio clip.
+The audio files are variable in length from 1-15s.
+It contains about 51k audio files, drawn from AudioSet\cite{gemmeke2017audio} ontology.
+The reader is asked to refer to \cite{fonseca2020fsd50k} for choosing this dataset over AudioSet \cite{gemmeke2017audio}.
+We primarily chose it for the free availability of the balanced reference dataset, and secondly, being a uniform way of training/testing and reporting results.
 We only train from scratch neural architecture \textit{only} on this dataset, rather than pre-training on massive audio/vision dataset, unlike \cite{gong2021psla}.
-We resample all audio files to have a sampling rate 16kHz.
-To be consistent with other papers reporting results \cite{fonseca2020fsd50k,verma2021audio,verma2023content}, we do not carry out any data augmentation like additive noise, spectral changes, etc \cite{schluter2015exploring}.
+We resample all audio files to have a sampling rate of 16kHz.
+To be consistent with other papers reporting results \cite{fonseca2020fsd50k,verma2021audio,verma2023content}, we do not carry out data augmentation like additive noise, spectral changes, etc. \cite{schluter2015exploring}.
 All neural architectures are first trained on 1s of audio (similar to the trend started by \cite{fonseca2020fsd50k,gemmeke2017audio} with the architecture predicting one or more labels.
-The labels of the entire clip are assigned to each one of the audio chunks of 1s during training, which are learned to be predicted by a neural architecture on representation or from embeddings.
-For testing, the labels are averaged across the entire clip to report mean-average precision at the clip level.
+The labels of the clip are assigned to each audio chunk of 1s during training, which are learned to be predicted by a neural architecture on representation or from embeddings.
+The labels averaged across the entire clip to report mean-average precision for clip.